skellis46/slipbox/artistic research and ecosystems.md

 #### Children of the soil

 There's one more line in this linear event.
 The time occurs after the artistic work is complete.
 Is it after the practice research associated with this work is complete? retrofit. post-hoc.

+## the practice vs what the art work is 'about'

+It is axiomatic that _artistic practice_ is fundamental to practice research in the arts.[@bulley-2021-report] Henk Borgdorff writes that "art practice is paramount as the subject matter, the method, the context, and the outcome of artistic research".[@borgdorff-2012-conflict p.146]

+> We can justifiably speak of [practice research] ... when that artistic practice is not only the result of the research, but also its methodological vehicle, when the research unfolds in and through the acts of creating and performing.
+This is a distinguishing feature of this research type within the whole of academic research.

+-- Henk Borgdorff[-@borgdorff-2012-conflict p.147]

+What I am not sure is clear from Borgdorff's categorisation of research _in_ the arts is how artists (including practice researchers) often talk about practices that lead to an artistic work _about_ something.
+For example, I could develop an artistic work through specific body-based practices (say using authentic movement, improvisation and movement meditations) that is also about something seemingly external to those practices; for instance, eco-anxiety and the climate emergency.
+How does such a work contribute to a disciplinary field (in this case eco-psychology) that is marginally related if at all to the practices in the research?
+This distinction between practice research in the arts, and practice research leading to a work about something nominally (or utterly) outside of the field of the practice will become clearer later when I talk about ...

+Or could add here something about clarity emerging from who the community of practice is.
+Note also that Borgdorff's thinking re art seving both art community and academic one. p.167.
+Opens clear possibility of work 'about' something that still functions in both communities -- but HOW it functions in academic community of practice needs to be articulated?

+## Intrinsic-extrinsic epistemic continuum

+In 2003, Peter Thomson (now Emeritus Professor of Drama at Exeter University) presented an edited account of conversations on the SCUDD list-serv[^list] debating practice as research.
+The text includes a list of fifteen questions developed by Angela Piccini and PARIP in preparation for PARIP's 2003 conference in Bristol.
+The final question on Piccini's list is:

+> Must PaR include some form of disseminable reflection? or is the practice in performance sufficient to stand as research output?
+[Piccini in @thomson-2003-practice p.161]

+Piccini's question continues to haunt the epistemic underpinnings of practice research.
+That is, is a "research narrative"[@bulley-2021-report p.27] required to convey understandings and knowledge that emerge from practice research?
+This question reflects two divergent epistemic positions in practice research: 1) artistic artefacts require a written reflective or analytical statement that synthesises and reveals the epistemic status or findings of the research [e.g. @nelson-2013-practice; @noauthor-2019-ref2021]; 2) artistic artefacts themselves contain and communicate research understandings, including apprehension, experience (etc) [@borgdorff-2012-conflict], [@scrivener-2002-art]

+- intrinsic very rare.
+REF is close.
+JAR nope.
+The default position tends towards extrinsic.
+JER tends towards intrinsic -- but document as proxy (with text component)
+- if the work I will discuss was 'intrinsic' then this writing could stop here?? (more or less).
+The only reason there is more to say is because of tendency towards extrinsic.

+Both positions have inherent problems.

+The extrinsic position -- that knowledge in practice-research is revealed or clarified through written forms -- sets no margins or limits on the epistemic claims that artistic-scholars make on behalf of their practices, and such claims are rarely "made available for sustained and verifiable peer review" [@haseman-2007-tightrope n.pag.].

+The intrinsic position -- that knowledge is intrinsic to artistic-research artefacts -- is dominated by vagueness and ambiguity.
+These attributes -- vagueness and ambiguity -- are viewed as strengths and/or weaknesses.
+The intrinsic position is particularly vulnerable to the development of epistemic proxies that stand in for the epistemic complexity, nuances and possibilities of practice-research.
+For example, An epistemic proxy does not address the epistemic complexity and limitations of practice-research, and keeps genuine changes in understanding at arm's length.
+Add point here about documentation being the critical proxy in practice-research This is because "proxies are easier to manipulate than the complicated reality they represent" [@oneil-2016-weapons Chapter 3].
+Could speak of maps and territories here.

+- noting that cohesion does not necessarily mean precise.
+Often, cohesion is marked by vagueness (see JAR examples) - [[valorising vagueness]].
+That's a strange dance that one.
+To deploy language of uncertainty while being validated by authority. re Machine of academy above: paradox of this is that we deploy slippery 'maybe' language -- but this bug not feature.
+The key problem is there is no ecosystem or commons (Weber Enlivenment): [[Weber - Enlivenment#^5704ea]]

+> In the context of artistic research, artworks are the generators of that which we do not yet know.
+They thereby invite us to think.
+Artistic research is the articulation of this unfinished thinking.[@borgdorff-2012-conflict p.194]

+- how does B's 'unfinished thinking' make sense re intrinsic vs extrinsic?
+Does that mean text serves to finish the thinking? idea of joke not being ruined by explanation. (a case for writing)
+- but what of a work 'about' something?
+Borgdorff touches on this -- (when I searched for 'articulation' in the book) -- about conceptual/theoretical (perhaps also the quote on the canvas? -- from p.151).
+But this is where the principle of reaching out and then back becomes important: Can go out to theory but Must articulate back to community.
+Else just a series of singular events.
+No reciprocity. [[Weber - Enlivenment#^f00e6f]]
+- B's use of word articulation is very interesting
+- I think art being the 'point' of practice research as too limited.
+Depends on questions being asked, the nature of the practice.
+The outputs -- the modes of sharing understanding may not simply be art works.
+But, it's a useful enough simplification, not least because large percentage of practice research ends up as art works.

+... other positions are often inadvertently supported in journals devoted to practice-research. e.g. the writing refers to the ambiguity and letting the work do the work.
+More common is simply to describe a research process (see JAR V20 - and lift any number of quotes from reflections on JAR -- perhaps that is about vagueness now.

 ## Hypothetical scenario 1: inherent